-Important note: To ensure the authenticity of a business’ information, Google allows anyone (not directly related to your business) to ‘suggest an edit’ for your listing.
+Important note: To ensure the authenticity of a business’s information, Google allows anyone (not directly related to your business) to ‘suggest an edit’ for your listing.

-So, it’s essential to double check the info you provide, just so you can minimize the odds of receiving a suggestion.
+So, it’s essential to double-check the info you provide so that you can minimize the odds of receiving a suggestion.

-Periodically (once in a month at least) check your listing to ensure all the details are correct.
+Periodically (once a month at least), check your listing to ensure all the details are correct.

-Note: Later in this post, we’ll cover in greater detail, the importance of reviews and how you can get more of them.
-For now, though, we’re just going to take a look at ‘Google’ reviews and how you can ‘interact’ with them and the benefits of doing so.
+Note: Later in this guide, we’ll cover, in greater detail, the importance of reviews and how you can get more of them.
+For now, though, we’re just going to take a look at ‘Google’ reviews and how you can ‘interact’ with them, and the benefits of doing so.

-It’s worth noting that Google gives you the chance to respond to reviews.
+It’s worth noting that Google gives you a chance to respond to reviews.